csmahmud99/js-problem-solving/README.md

 You are given a triangle with the sides 9, 8, 9.
 Write a program to check whether the triangle is Isosceles or not using 'if-else'.

 ✍🏽 Isosceles => two sides are equal.

+- <h3>Problem - 09: (trafficSignal.js)</h3>
+You are in a hurry to go to your school.
+But while you are trying to cross the road, you can see that the color of the traffic signal is red; in this situation, if you try to cross the road, it cam be a danger for you.
+If the color of the traffic signal is yellow, then you should stop if you are trying to take the attempt to cross the road and wait.
+And if the color of the traffic signal is green, then you should try to cross the road.

+Now, write a code where we have a variable named 'signal'; it's value can be green, yellow or red; and according to different colors different tasks will be done.